Channel 4 (VoD service): Xbox 360

-On 5 October 2011, it was announced that All 4 would be made available to all Xbox Live Gold members.
+On 5 October 2011, it was announced that 4oD would be made available to all Xbox Live Gold members.
 The service also integrates with the Xbox 360's Kinect controller.
 All 4 was added to the Xbox Live on 21 December 2011.
 All content on Xbox Live contains ads which cannot be skipped.

 Xbox One

-On 8 November 2013, Channel 4 announced that the All 4 app would be available on Xbox One when it launched on 22 November 2013.
+On 8 November 2013, Channel 4 announced that the 4oD app would be available on Xbox One when it launched on 22 November 2013.
 In August 2019, the app was removed from the Microsoft Store.

 Mobile platforms

 Android devices

-An All 4 app for the Android operating system was released on 5 February 2013.
+A 4oD app for the Android operating system was released on 5 February 2013.
 As of 2020 Android version 5.0 or greater is required.
 The service does not support devices it detects as rooted.

 iOS devices

-An All 4 iPad app launched on 3 May 2011, offering a 30-day catch-up service.
+A 4oD iPad app launched on 3 May 2011, offering a 30-day catch-up service.
 As of 2011, this app was compatible with iPad with iOS 3.2 or later.
 The design of the app was elegant and intuitive but received unfavourable reviews because of technical issues and its use of commercial breaks.
 Since 2013, download and offline watching is supported.

-An All 4 app for the iPhone and iPod Touch allowing a 30-day catch-up was released on 2 September 2011, along with an update to the iPad app.
+A 4oD app for the iPhone and iPod Touch allowing a 30-day catch-up was released on 2 September 2011, along with an update to the iPad app.
 Both apps support search functionality to enable users to navigate the catch-up and archive content.
 They can both be browsed in 3G, but video playback is still only available with a Wi-Fi signal to "ensure the quality of the viewing experience isn't affected".
 The app also links to Channel 4's content on iTunes, allowing programmes to be purchased.

 Windows Phone

-On 13 November 2013, a native All 4 app was launched for mobile phones running the Windows Phone 8 platform.
+On 13 November 2013, a native 4oD app was launched for mobile phones running the Windows Phone 8 platform.

-On 16 December 2019, The All 4 App For Windows Phone 8 Was Closed Down.

 Computer platforms

 The service was originally available as a Windows-only desktop program for downloading shows similar to BBC iPlayer Desktop.
 Following the launch of the web version of 4oD in April 2009, the desktop client continued to allow content from outside the catch-up window to be downloaded.
 The Kontiki based program which offered Windows Media Video downloads was closed in July 2009.

 The desktop client offered programming from other broadcasters such as FX and National Geographic as well as movies from 20th Century Fox.
 A Download To Own (DTO) or "Buy" feature was also available on selected content, allowing users to purchase a programme and keep it for as long as they wish.

-On 17 December 2012, Channel 4 and Microsoft released a dedicated All 4 application for Windows 8.
+On 17 December 2012, Channel 4 and Microsoft released a dedicated 4oD application for Windows 8.
 The move saw Channel 4 become the first major UK broadcaster to support the operating system with a native app.